-The beauty of filming content using a lightboard is that you have the flexibility to do as much or as little post-production work as you'd like.
+The beauty of filming content using a lightboard is that you have the flexibility to do as little or as much post-production work as you'd like.
+To start you probably want to trim videos or combine videos.
+If you want to get more advanced, the sky is the limit and this can become a fun part of the creative process for some people.
 Things such as slide overlays, introduction clips or other enhancements are beneficial in some circumstances, but they're certainly not necessary in order to create engaging content.

 Adobe Premiere Pro